 Before I turn to what can be done I would like to express that if you are in an abusive relationship you must seek help immediately.
 I have detailed some useful links at the end of the article.

 Counselling can certainly help here.
 An echoist needs to start to understand feelings and feel them – not fear them.
 Emotions such as anger and resentment are all perfectly normal emotions.
 By accepting them, you learn to voice them and start to develop more equal relationships where you can say you are not happy and ask for things.

 An echoist also needs to learn to question situations and break the default that it is all their fault, or they are too sensitive.
 Ask yourself what am I getting from this relationship?
 Why is it making me feel sad or lonely?
 Healthy relationships create a space for vulnerability.

 You can unlearn bad habits with professional support, time and the desire to break the old relationship patterns to get your voice back.

-If you are affected by anything in this article the following websites are useful resources:
+If you are affected by anything in this article then here are some useful resources: